Ichiban Kasuga: Other appearances

-Ichiban first appears in the 2018 Ryu ga Gotoku ONLINE, which presents an alternate version of his character arc following his release from prison.
-Unlike in Like A Dragon, this incarnation of Ichiban never leaves Kamurochō, and encounters a different cast of supporting characters as well as enemies.
-Ichiban appears as an unlockable player character of the promotional freeware game Streets of Kamurocho, developed and released as part of Sega's 60th anniversary celebrations in October 2020.
-Ichiban appears in a limited-time downloadable content for Dave the Diver.
-He is also set to appear as a playable character via DLC in Sonic Racing: CrossWorlds.
+Kasuga first appears in the 2018 Ryu ga Gotoku Online, which presents an alternate version of his character arc following his release from prison.
+Unlike in Like A Dragon, this incarnation of Kasuga never leaves Kamurochō, and encounters a different cast of supporting characters as well as enemies.
+Kasuga appears as an unlockable player character of the promotional freeware game Streets of Kamurocho, developed and released as part of Sega's 60th anniversary celebrations in October 2020.
+Kasuga appears in a limited-time downloadable content for Dave the Diver.
+He also appears as a playable character via DLC in Sonic Racing: CrossWorlds.